austincharles/Phase-1-Project-MVP/README.md

 USER STORIES:

-The users of this app will be able to submit information in order to generate a random photo.
-Once the photo is generated they can choose to like or dislike the photo.
+As a user i want to be able to

-- [ x ] Users submit a caption
+  [ x ] domContentLoaded alerts a welcome message to the screen, so I feel welcomed
-- [ x ] Users choose a number between 1-7
+- [ x ] Users submit a caption, so i can say what I want about a photo
-- [ x ] User submit the information via the "do something" button
+- [ x ] Like a photo, so i can non-verbaly say I like the photo
-- [ x ] Photo generates and user chooses to "like" or "dislike"

 WIREFRAME: